TheresAFewConors/Sooty/README.md

 # Sooty

-A tool used to automate part of the role for a SOC analyst.
+A CLI tool used to automate part of the role for a SOC analyst.

 Currently:
   - Sanitises URL's to be safe to send in emails